the1lab/1lab/src/1Lab/Data/Int.lagda.md

 Int-rec f q (quot m n i) = q m n i
 ```

-However, since $X$ can be a more general space and not just a set,
+However, since $X$ can be a more general space, not necessarily a _set_,
 defining a _binary_ operation $f' : \mathbb{Z}^2 \to X$ can be quite
 involved!
 It doesn't suffice to exhibit a function from $\mathbb{N}^4$
 which respects the quotient separately in each argument: